drzel/drzel.github.io/_posts/2015-02-12-kaori_ueki.md

 Phrases
 =======

+How long do they last?

+This pen lasts for about 30 lessons, then it runs out.

+The milk lastsfor two weeks, then it goes off.

+This lesson will last for one hour.

+They have a short life.

+We consider how the flowers were growing on the ground.

+We consider how the flower lived in the ground.

+The flower is wilting.

+We will cut the flower and put it in the water.

+What if the leaves are falling?

+We respect the flowers individuality.

+We consider where the most beautiful position of the  flower is.

+We consider where the sunlight is.

+We take a long look and move the flower.

+We consider how the eye is drawn across the flower.

+Designers are experts at aesthetics

+The aggregate of the lighting, colors, positioning gives the aesthetic.

+This coffee smells appealing.

+You didn't pay the bill.

+The bill wasn't paid.

+I wore thongs for the first time this year.

+A different breed of cherry blossom.

+It suits you.

+It's a little bit more professional.

+I had my hair up in a top-knot, but it got itchy.

+Cherry blossoms are diciduous.

+Christmas trees are evergreen.

+Peas are an annual plant.

 Did you threaten to go to a competitor?

 They won't give me an answer, I think they're stalling.